Publication Autumn 2017

 It serves as a resource for artists, academics, students, collectors, librarians, dealers, publishers and researchers, in fact anyone interested in artists' books!

 The next issue for 2018-2019 will be published in Autumn 2017.
-You can list your books or organisation etc. free of charge until 30th May 2017 by downloading and returning the listings form above.
 Pre-orders help us pay for printing costs and are much appreciated!

 The biennial publication includes essays and information on many aspects of the book arts, artists' listings, information on book arts galleries, archives and collections, book arts courses, events, journals, bibliographies and reference publications, studios and websites, with book arts contributors from around the world.